nahuelscarpelli/nahuelscarpelli/README.md

 - 👋 Hi, I’m @nahuelscarpelli
 - 👀 I’m interested in music, guitars, computers, programming and becoming a millionaire.
-- 🌱 I’m currently learning JAVA and english
+- 🌱 I’m currently learning JS and english
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me @nah2sr (Instagram)
 <!---